da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 service of recieved federated copies (aka "Secondary Copies").
 This is some kind of "trust".

 The Intgegrity check is now performed by contentbroker ([feature](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/feature_integrity_check.md)

-In this Service checkFederatedAip.r ([code of service here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/irodsFederatedGridFacade/checkFederatedAip.r))all federated copies MD5 checksums stored for others at "my zone" are recalculated on time basis.

-This is defined to be a "trust" between all servers of the zone.

-     irule -F checkFederatedAip.r
-	Default *admin="test@test.de"
-	New *admin=
-	Default *numbersPerRun=5
-	New *numbersPerRun=

-admin: (optional) The Admin which should be informed on errors
-numbersPerRun: Amount of Items being checked each time the service runs

-If the responsible node (which means the the server having the "primary copy") is being asked for the integrity of AIP e.g. acIsValid() in dns.re, it does the following:

-1. Get The MD5 checksum for local primary copy from the ICAT.
-2. Compare stored ICAT value with checksum computed at creation
-3. Verify federated Checksums (relies on running service, at the other nodes! )
-4. Verifying re-computation of foreign Checksums took place in less then a year.
-4. Deep Verify (recompute) local Checksum
-5. Returns 0 is case of failure
-6. Returns 1 if AIP is valid.

-If nodes are down, isValid() would answer not valid (0).

-You have to ensure that on your node a running instance of this service is working, which checks the others stored items at your node.
-Please set up CRON job (as the service is not fired from delayed execution anymore)

-e.g. (Please check for the given input params at your site!)

-     /30 * * * * /iRODS/clients/icommands/bin/irule -F /ContentBroker/systemRules/irodsFederatedGridFacade/checkFederatedAip.r \"nodeadmin@zone.tld\" 1 0 >>/log/audit.log

 ### AVU Metadata of iRODS Objects in DNS (AIP/DataObjects)